top of page

 6. Your Own Yoga Practice Will Change

+You’ll probably cry or experience emotional release at some point during training.
+That’s normal.
 This experience shifts how you move, breathe, and think.
-You’ll spend hours doing yoga each day.
+You’ll spend time doing yoga each day.
 You’ll journal, reflect, and uncover things about yourself.
 You’ll feel stronger physically—but also more present.

 Even if you don’t plan to teach, the personal growth alone is worth it.